project-chip/connectedhomeip/docs/guides/darwin.md

-Apple's platforms support all device types available in the Matter SDK, so developers can use Matter.framework to develop their own applications that can work with devices added to Apple Home, or you create your own Fabric to manage your and other devices as well.
+Apple's platforms support all device types available in the Matter SDK, so developers can use Matter.framework to develop their own applications that can add devices to Apple Home, or create their own Fabric to manage devices as well.

 Please see documentation about `-[HMAccessory matterNodeID]` [here](https://developer.apple.com/documentation/homekit/hmaccessory/matternodeid-5zfqo)